RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-28-disposable-electronics-in-wired-magazine.markdown

 ---
 What can we build with disposable electronics?

 An ad in the January 2014 issue of Wired Magazine lets the reader change the color of a Moto X smartphone by pressing a colored circle on the page.
-This 20-second video shows the "ad" in operation, along with the insides.
+This 20-second video shows the "ad" in operation and a glimpse of the inner workings.

 <center><iframe name="moto-x-disposable-electronics" width="420" height="315" src="//www.youtube.com/embed/DuU2_-AINVU?rel=0" frameborder="0" allowfullscreen></iframe></center>
 <!--more-->